monad-inc/community-transformations/readme.md

 - You may receive feedback or requests for changes
 - Once approved, your transformation will be merged and become available in the next sync

-## Coding Standards and Best Practices

-### General Guidelines

-1. **Clear Structure**: Organize your transformation logically with proper indentation
-2. **Descriptive Names**: Use meaningful variable and function names
-3. **Error Handling**: Include proper error handling where appropriate
-4. **Performance**: Optimize transformations for performance with large datasets
-5. **Reusability**: Design transformations to be reusable across different contexts

 ### Documentation Requirements

 Each transformation should include: